ganeti/ganeti/man/hbal.rst

 The algorithm used is designed to be stable (i.e. it will give you the same results when restarting it from the middle of the solution) and reasonably fast.
-It is not, however, designed to be a perfect algorithm--it is possible to make it go into a corner from which it can find no improvement, because it looks only one "step" ahead.
+It is not, however, designed to be a perfect algorithm: it is possible to make it go into a corner from which it can find no improvement, because it looks only one "step" ahead.

 By default, the program will show the solution incrementally as it is computed, in a somewhat cryptic format; for getting the actual Ganeti